AlaTomKing/.well-known/README.md

 # .well-known
-this is created so i can connect my alatomking web to my discord account
+this is created so i can connect my alatomking web to my social media accounts